borodin-vasiliy/php-stories/README.md

 * "top" - position of image from top
 * "left" - position of image from left
 * "opacity" - like css opacity - opacity of element [0 ..
 1]
+* "rotate" - rotation of element [0 ..
+359]
 * "z-index" - like css z-index - at first on layer will be added elements with less z-index
 * "start" - second, when element will be added to video
 * "end" - second, when element should be removed from video

 And objects has additional params for this type.
-Lets learn, how to add each type of object to video and with params we can use.
+Lets learn, how to add each type of object to video and which params we can use.

-### Add images to stories
+### Add image to stories

 ```php
 <?php